 5. VA Education Benefits

-Those who are spouses eligible for VA benefits can avail education benefits by the Department of Veterans Affairs.
+Those who are eligible for VA benefits for spouses can avail education benefits by the Department of Veterans Affairs.
 According to the official resources available on VA.gov, if you are a spouse caring for a disabled Veteran of the U.S. military, you may be eligible for skills training and career counseling.

 Some of the opportunities that may be available to you under the Vocational Rehabilitation and Employment program by the VA are: